-Rashid's ability to mix his approach and pressure, while simultaneously preventing his opponent from doing so, is one of his biggest strengths.
-His jump normal makes it hard to anti-air him and his long-range pokes, along with his active ground buttons and whirlwind, prevent other characters from getting too close.
+Rashid’s ability to mix up his approach and pressure while simultaneously preventing his opponent from doing so is one of his biggest strengths.
+His jump normal makes it hard to anti-air him, and his long-range pokes along with his active ground buttons and whirlwind prevent other characters from getting too close.
 And if they do happen to get in and corner him, his V-Skill and wall jump allow him to escape.
-His only real weakness is his lack of easily accessible high-damage output.
+His only real weakness is his lack of easily accessible high damage output.

-Pro players who use Rashid: Gachikun, OilKing, BigBird and John Takeuchi.
+Pro players who use Rashid: Gachikun, OilKing, BigBird, John Takeuchi

-The second spot goes to the demon Akuma.
-His design is so fundamentally flawless that he's considered a strong character in almost every fight game he's appeared in.
+The second spot goes to the demon Akuma, whose design is so fundamentally flawless that he’s considered a strong character in almost every fight game he has appeared in.

 Similar to Rashid, Akuma has access to every tool.
 He also has the best anti-air button in the game, a very flexible V-Skill, an absurdly active crush counter button and one of the strongest V-Triggers.

-Pro players who use Akuma: Tokido, Haitani, Takamura and NL
+Pro players who use Akuma: Tokido, Haitani, Takamura, NL

-Ranked third in my top five is the character I main, Karin Kanzuki.
-Karin's design is based around the neutral, using her fast walk speed to poke and counter-poke the opponent, as well as dealing borderline childish damage in the process.
-She has the highest easily accessible damage output in the game and some of the best counter-poke normal to get it, with Standing Heavy Punch and Standing Medium Punk to name but a few.
+Ranked third in my top five is the character I main – Karin Kanzuki.
+Karin’s design is based around the neutral, using her fast walk speed to poke and counter-poke the opponent as well as dealing borderline childish damage in the process.
+She has the highest easily accessible damage output in the game, and some of the best counter-poke normal to get it, Standing Heavy Punch and Standing Medium Punk to name a few.

 As well as her extremely high damage output, Karin can also confirm her Crouching Medium Kick.
 This makes it risky to stand against Karin – she forces you to crouch, allowing her to apply pressure with throws, shimmys and frame traps.
 Having clutch confirms also makes her pressure very low risk.

-Ibuki comes in at fourth place, because she's the epitome of safe mix-ups.
-Her 50/50 situations are mostly safe and low-risk for her, but the complete opposite for her opponents.
-Her game plan revoles around building V-Trigger using her ridiculous V-Skill and pressuring the opponent with jump mix-ups and advantageous block strings, using her unique mechanics.
+Ibuki comes in at fourth place because she is the epitome of safe mix ups.
+Her 50/50 situations are mostly safe and low risk for her, while being the complete opposite for her opponents.
+Her game plan revoles around building V-Trigger using her ridiculous V-Skill and pressuring the opponent with jump mix ups and advantageous blockstrings using her unique kunai mechanics.

 A vast majority of Ibuki gameplay comes from her Kunai usage.
-Kunai allows her to extend her pressure, mix her approach, force her way in, set-up 50/50s in the corner, maximise damage and confirm into Critical Art.
+Kunai allows her to extend her pressure, mix up her approach, force her way in, set up 50/50s in the corner, maximise damage and confirm into Critical Art.
 You could say Ibuki is as threatening as the amount of Kunai she has left.

-Ibuki's weaknesses lies in her limited kunai and reliance on successful mix-ups.
+Ibuki’s weaknesses lie in her limited kunai and reliance on successful mix ups.

-Birdie completes my top five.
-If the top four characters are seen as the meta of Season Four, then Birdie would be the direct counter to that.
-He's frequently used as a good matchup against the top four characters I've listed.
+Birdie is the last character that makes up my top five.
+If the top four characters are seen as the current meta of Season Four, then Birdie would be the direct counter to that.
+He is frequently used as a good matchup against the top four characters I’ve listed.

-Birdie outright beats most characters in the neutral and outranges a good 60 percent of the cast.
+Birdie outright beats most characters in the neutral and outranges a good 60% of the cast.
 His strength lies in his defensive capabilities.
-He does this by keeping opponents at arm's length with his range, anti-airing with crouching medium punch, counter-poking with standing medium punch, blowing through projectiles with bullhorn and forcing guesses with his command grab once the opponent is cornered.
+He does this by keeping opponents at arm’s length with his range, anti-airing with crouching medium punch, counter-poking with standing medium punch, blowing through projectiles with bullhorn, and forcing guesses with his command grab once the opponent is cornered.